Aquatic Invasive Species Response Efforts

-In 2007, the Office of Water Resources Surface Water Monitoring Program began to survey Rhode Island's freshwater rivers and lakes to map the state-wide distribution of AIS.
+Since 2007 the Office of Water Resources Surface Water Monitoring Program has conducted surveys of Rhode Island's freshwater rivers and lakes to map the state-wide distribution of Aquatic Invasive Species (AIS).
 Monitoring allows DEM personnel to determine which species are present in Rhode Island, where they are and to track their spread.
 DEM uses this information to prioritize where to direct future monitoring efforts to detect new invasions early, and to inform stakeholders about infestations in their lakes and the surrounding watershed.

 - See the current AIS distribution map here.